-ECSACoP is rewriting the way in which postgraduate medical education is delivered and assessed in East, Central and Southern Africa.
+Established in December 2015, ECSACoP is rewriting the way in which postgraduate medical education is delivered and assessed in East, Central and Southern Africa.
 With a common curriculum and standardised training methodologies, the college's postgraduate medical qualification will be accepted as gold standard throughout the region.
-Its blended learning, using the best of the new technologies, will radically change the way in which trainers and trainees interact.

-This is a 'College without Walls', with faculty from a multitude of nations learning and developing together, sharing experience, and refining curricula for the emerging cadre of physicians that will go on to lead health systems across the region.
-This new cadre of physicians will be better equipped to lead, to manage and to steward the vital resources that can dramatically improve health outcomes for all, especially those in remote or difficult-to-reach communities.
+ECSACoP is a 'College without Walls', with training centres in Kenya, Malawi, Tanzania, Uganda, Zambia and Zimbabwe set to open in 2018.
+In addition to following a training curriculum developed by leading physicians from East, Central and Southern Africa for the region's specific health challenges, the new cadre of physicians trained will be better equipped to lead, manage and steward the vital resources that can dramatically improve health outcomes for all, especially those in remote or difficult-to-reach communities.

-Expanding the number of health workers, and transforming their education at the same time, has the potential to accelerate health equity and inclusive economic growth.
+Increasing the number of physicians, and transforming their education at the same time, has the potential to accelerate health equity and inclusive economic growth.
 ECSACoP itself is designed to become self-sustaining after a number of years.
-Once established, ECSACoP examinations, courses and workshops will become income earners for the college, allowing its council to reinvest in scholarships for additional trainees.
+Once established, examinations, courses and workshops will become income generators for the college, allowing its council to reinvest in scholarships for additional trainees.

-The RCP also supports the development of ESCACoP by through fundraising efforts and sponsorship opportunities.
+The RCP also supports the development of ESCACoP through fundraising efforts such as RCP registrar Dr Andrew Goddard's Charter Cycle and identifying sponsorship opportunities.